reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 1. `❌ Disconnected from "general" room at https://localhost:1234.` *(development-only)*
 1. `✅ Connecting to "general" room at https://localhost:1234...`

 The first two logs are development-only.
-In development, React always remounts each component once. **In other words, React verifies that your Effect can re-synchronize by forcing it to do that immediately in development.** This might remind you how you might open the door and close it an extra time to check that the door lock works.
+In development, React always remounts each component once.

+**React verifies that your Effect can re-synchronize by forcing it to do that immediately in development.** This might remind you of opening a door and closing it an extra time to check if the door lock works.
 React starts and stops your Effect one extra time in development to check [you've implemented its cleanup well.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)

 The main reason your Effect will re-synchronize in practice is if some data it uses has changed.
 In the sandbox above, change the selected chat room.
 Notice how, when the `roomId` changes, your Effect re-synchronizes.

 However, there are also more unusual cases in which re-synchronization is necessary.
 For example, try editing the `serverUrl` in the sandbox above while the chat is open.
 Notice how the Effect re-synchronizes in response to your edits to the code.
-In the future, React may add more features that take advantage of re-synchronization.
+In the future, React may add more features that rely on re-synchronization.

 ### How React knows that it needs to re-synchronize the Effect {/*how-react-knows-that-it-needs-to-re-synchronize-the-effect*/}

 You might be wondering how React knew that your Effect needed to re-synchronize after `roomId` changes.
-It's because *you told React* that this Effect's code depends on `roomId` by including it in the [list of dependencies:](/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies)
+It's because *you told React* that its code depends on `roomId` by including it in the [list of dependencies:](/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies)

 ```js {1,3,8}
 function ChatRoom({ roomId }) { // The roomId prop may change over time